apache/whimsy/DOCKER.md

     * The `svn` and `git` sub-directories cannot be links to another part of host file system outside of your home directory as those files will not be visible to the container.
+    * The /srv/gems directory cannot be shared between macOS and the container.
+      This is because some Gems have native code, and the bundler versions are unlikely to be the same.
 * `cd` into that directory
 * `git clone git@github.com:apache/whimsy.git` OR
 * `git clone https://github.com/apache/whimsy.git` (whichever works best for you)